superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ## Why do we need RAG?

-RAG plays a crucial role to significantly enhance [vector search](https://qdrant.tech/documentation/overview/vector-search/) with the power of Large Language Model (LLM), enabling dynamic content generation based on the retrieved knowledge.
+RAG plays a crucial role in significantly enhancing [vector search](https://qdrant.tech/documentation/overview/vector-search/) with the power of Large Language Model (LLM), enabling dynamic content generation based on the retrieved knowledge.
 It proves invaluable for tasks requiring detailed, coherent explanations, summaries, or responses that transcend the explicit data stored in vectors.

-While vector search efficiently finds similar items, RAG takes a step further, offering content synthesis and a deeper level of understanding.
+While vector search efficiently retrieves relevant similar documents/chunks, RAG takes a step further, providing unique and tailored answers for each query.
+This distinction ensures that every response is not only relevant but also personalized, offering content synthesis and a deeper level of understanding beyond document retrieval, contributing to an enriched user experience.

 If the question is : "When is vector search alone not enough?"
-RAG becomes crucial when users seek to generate new content rather than interact with documents or search results directly.
+RAG becomes indispensable when users seek to generate new content rather than interact with documents or search results directly.
 It excels in providing contextually rich, informative, and human-like responses, making it an ideal solution for a comprehensive and versatile approach when integrated with vector search.

+*While we've highlighted the substantial benefits of RAG, it's essential to note that its effectiveness may vary based on your unique business requirements.
-Your next step is to conduct feasibility studies and correlate the results with your business needs and value expectations.
+Consider conducting feasibility studies to ensure that RAG aligns to your specific needs and correlates with your value expectations.*

 ## Evaluating Retrieval-Augmented Generation